ivanr/qlue/qlue_user_guide.md

 Pages execution is split into many methods, with each method designed to serve a specific purpose.
 A non-persistent page will typically use the following methods:

+ * initBackend() - invoked first, for example to configure database access.
  * checkAccess() - this is an early hook that is invoked before any work is carried out; intended for access control.
  * validateParameters() - invoked after parameter binding and validation.
 This is an opportunity for the page to perform additional work checking the data.
+ * init() - called only once per persistent page, to be used to do some initialisation, for example fetch some data from the database.
  * prepareForService() - this method is intended for use when a group of pages share common functionality.
 Such work can be implemented only once in a parent class, leaving subclasses to focus on the main functionality.
 This method is called after successful parameter binding and validation.